Everything You Need to Know About Insurance for Cameras and Photography Gear

-If you want your camera equipment covered for general theft and accidents, you have several insurance options to select from.
+If you want camera theft insurance, as well as coverage for general accidents, you have several insurance options to select from.
 It can be as simple as adding extra coverage to an existing insurance policy or purchasing specific photography and camera insurance on its own.

 Purchasing extra coverage on homeowners or renters insurance

-Most homeowners and renters insurance policies cover personal property.
-Personal property is defined as items you own that are inside your home.
-For example, it includes your furniture; clothes; jewelry; electronics such as televisions, cameras, and computers; dishes; and a wide variety of other items.
+Most homeowners and renters insurance policies cover personal property, or items you own that are inside your home.
+For example, it includes your furniture, clothes, jewelry.
+It also offers coverage for electronics such as televisions, cameras, and computers.

 Adding extra coverage to your homeowners or renters policy such as valuable personal property insurance provides a lot of benefits for little cost.
-This type of insurance was designed to protect high dollar items like cameras, music instruments, jewelry, artwork, and so forth that are worth more than $100.
-Often, added personal property coverage has no deductible and covers accidental damage and theft or loss, as well as higher per item replacement or reimbursement benefits.
+This type of insurance was designed to protect expensive items like cameras, musical instruments, jewelry, artwork, and so forth that are worth more than $100.
+Often, added personal property coverage has no deductible and covers accidental damage and theft or loss.
+You can also expect higher replacement or reimbursement benefits.